deeplearning4j/deeplearning4j/quickstart.md

 ## <a name="examples">DL4J Examples in a Few Easy Steps</a>

-1. Use command line to enter the following:
+1. Use the command line to enter the following:

         $ git clone https://github.com/deeplearning4j/dl4j-examples.git
         $ cd dl4j-examples/